 Compared to older shipping models, door-to-door car shipping reflects a shift toward convenience-first logistics.
 According to the Federal Motor Carrier Safety Administration, licensed property brokers and carriers are required to meet specific operating standards regardless of pickup or delivery method, which means safety and compliance remain consistent whether a shipment moves through a terminal or directly between addresses.

-How Is Terminal-to-Terminal Car Shipping Different?
+How Terminal-to-Terminal Car Shipping Differs

 Terminal-to-terminal car shipping works on a different model entirely.
 Instead of pickup and delivery at a personal address, the vehicle owner drops the car off at a designated terminal, and the recipient picks it up from a terminal at the destination.